jundalisay/superb/content/en/social/economics/solutions/gdp.md

 _ | Economics | Economic Superphysics
 --- | --- | ---
-Measure of Supply | GDP as Gross Domestic Product or the gross sales in a country | Purchasing Power as the net revenue in a country after deducting finance and money
+Measure of Supply | GDP as Gross Domestic Product or the gross sales in a country | Purchasing Power as the net revenue in a country arrived at by a top-down approach (by deducting finance and money) or a bottom-up approach (by points through an app) <!-- after  -->
 Measure of Demand | Consumer Price Index or prices of year X relative to year Y | Grain Index or prices of different goods and services relative to grain.
 For basics, it is fuel, electricity, water, rent, basic medical services and common non-essentials (meat, milk).
-For luxuries, cars, condominiums, etc.
+For luxuries, it is cars, condominiums, etc.
 Subjective Measures | Arbitrary, depending on think tank (Human Development index, Happiness index, etc) | Not-so-arbitrary.
 Measures are integrated in the items included in the Grain index.
 For example, a rich country might include prime beef and pork in the index, but a vegetarian country might not.
 In general, meat is included since Smith included it in his digression
-Ease or Difficulty | Difficult, needs to get accounting of all output, and various data on well-being which are difficult to get | Easy, Survey the purchases done by a sample population, <br>and get the prices of benchmark commmodities
+Ease or Difficulty | Difficult, needs to get accounting of all output, and various data on well-being which are difficult to get | Easy, Survey the purchases done by a sample population, and get the prices of benchmark commmodities

 {{< me date="Jul 2021" >}}